Fast quantum measurement tomography with optimal error bounds: Projected least-squares quantum measurement tomography

 if the POVM acts on an $n$-qubit system and $\{|\psi_i\rangle \}_{i=1}^{M}$ is a tensor product of single-qubit $2$-designs. \end{theorem}

-These sample complexity guarantees scale as order $\mathcal{O}(d^2 L^2 / \epsilon^2)$ in the global 2-design setting, and as $\mathcal{O}(L^2 d^{2.33} / \epsilon^2)$ when using local 2-designs.
-Compared to the worst-case (operational) distance, this represents a reduction in sample complexity by a factor of $d$, but at the cost of an extra factor of $L$.
-This arises from applying the union bound over a sum, in contrast to the maximum used in the operational distance.
-Notice that for POVMs composed of rank-one projectors, where $L = d$, both average- and worst-case distances require a sample size $\mathcal{O}(d^4 / \epsilon^2)$.
+These sample complexity guarantees scale as order $\mathcal{O}(d^2 L / \epsilon^2)$ in the global 2-design setting, and as $\mathcal{O}(5^n L / \epsilon^2)$ when using local 2-designs.
+Compared to the worst-case (operational) distance, this represents a reduction in sample complexity by a factor of $d$.
+The detailed proof is given in App.~\ref{app:proof_thm_4}.